wwlorey/latex-resume-template/README.md

 # LaTeX Resume Template

 This template is based on the resume format of Missouri University of Science and Technology's Career Opportunities and Employer Relations department.
-It is a simple, time tested resume format that removes some of COER's recommendations (address, objective statement, etc.) which I believe to be unnecessary.
+It is a simple, time tested resume format that removes some of COER's recommendations which I believe to be unnecessary (address, objective statement, etc.).
 Resumes written in this format are easily skimmed, important information stands out, and page real estate is maximized.

 ## Requirements